God's Hands Let's Give a Thumbs Up

 We are not giving thumbs up; we are giving up on God.

 Shattered mirrors are but broken glass unless glued back together to see His image!

 Start picking up the peices

 Start picking up the pieces.
-Start going to Him and listening to what He has to say right where you are.
+Start going to God and listening to what He has to say right where you are.
 Work on yourself so you can love those around you.
-Maybe then others can see your thumb’s up and they will want to hold your hand and be lifted higher with you.
+Maybe then others can see your thumb’s up, and they will want to hold your hand and be lifted higher with you.

-If we keep doing what we’re doing breaking others apart and picking away at their “SIN”, then we are picking away at the very one who took the cross.
-The one that lives in the heart of every believer.
+If we keep doing what we’re doing breaking others apart and picking away at their “SIN,” then we are picking away at the very one who took the cross, Jesus who lives in the heart of every believer.
 By hurting one another, we deny the heart of Christ within them.
 If we don’t stop the stupid, we will start to see God the way we see ourselves, “SHATTERED” with too many pieces to put back together even with His help.
 We should get busy forgiving.
-Trusting that if He put people on our walk they’re worth it.
-If we throw them away when it gets tough, rather than picking up the pieces we put holes in our Christ-centered lives.
+Trusting that if He put people on our walk, they’re worth it.
+If we throw them away when it gets tough, rather than picking up the pieces, we put holes in our Christ-centered lives.
 It is hard to be a marching saint when fellow Christians pick at your armor rather than help you put it back together.